 CEO Stephen Sanders noted: “This strong level of progress is particularly pleasing after a very tough first quarter which saw overall growth at only 5% and -3% like-for-like.
 It shows the ongoing strength of the brand and justifies the investment across the whole of the business.”

-Founded over 20 years ago, ProCook bills itself a ‘supplying high quality kitchenware and diningware, with savings of up for 50% compared with other leading brands, by producing and delivering products direct to the customer with no middleman’.
+Founded over 20 years ago, ProCook bills itself as a retailer that supplies high quality kitchenware and diningware, with savings of up to 50% compared with other leading brands, achieved by producing and delivering products direct to the customer with no middleman.

 ProCook designs and manufactures around 1,500 exclusive products that span the cookware, kitchen accessories and tableware categories.
 It is headquartered in Gloucestershire and operates 32 stores in the UK.